Travel

 My favorite Paris attractions

 You could easily spend a whole week in Paris and still not see everything.
 There is a lot worth seeing, that you can easily pass while walking, driving, or boat tours on the Seine.
-We passed the Arc De Triomphe, Notre Dame Cathedral,
+One of the things she really wanted to do was take a leisurely stroll along the River Seine with macarons.
+It was so special getting to do that with her.
+We saw the Arc De Triomphe, Notre Dame Cathedral, The Eiffel Tower, gardens, carousels, Pont Neuf and much more.

 Eiffel Tower: A visit to Paris wouldn’t be complete without seeing the iconic Eiffel Tower.
-I decided not to go to the top of the Eiffel Tower since the experience can take an hour and-a-half, and heights aren’t my favorite thing.
+I have been to Paris a handful of times, and have never been to the top floor since the experience can take an hour and-a-half, and heights aren’t my favorite.
 I’d rather go to the top of Arc di Triomphe or Montmarte for city views.
 We did have a late dinner next to the Eiffel tower (Zoe recommended Francette, and it was great!) and were able to see it sparkle at 10PM.
 We both loved it!

-Palace or Versailles: If we had more time, I would have taken a day trip to Versailles, and would also recommend a guided tour there.
+Palace of Versailles: If we had more time, I would have taken a day trip to Versailles, and would also recommend a guided tour there.

 Montmartre: Visit Sacre Coeur and ride the 2-story carousel.
 Walk around, get a crepe, and order mac and cheese at Le Coq & Fils.
 It’s a great place to visit with the best views, and lots to see and do.